Building your layout- whether you do it or we do it, the same rules apply…

 If you are not comfortable with these sorts of installations, Rail Tales will be happy to do it for you.

 Layout animation is cool.
 We all like to watch things happen.
 Gates drop, wheels spin, roller coasters go up and down and around… Some of these systems are user friendly and some are not.
 If you have problems, we can do it for you.
-A typical single installation including a control switch is around 20$.
-If we install more than one at a time, the price per item will go down.

 Basic Scenery Shapes